morriswa/salon-service/db/README.md

 followed by ALL MIGRATION SCRIPTS IN ORDER (V1 -> V1.1 -> V1.2 etc).

-All migration scripts should be tested to ensure correctness before running on EECS MySQL instance.
+All migration scripts should be tested to ensure correctness before running on Lightsail MySQL instance.
 Since this will serve as our "Production" deployment, troubleshooting directly on this instance should be AVOIDED AT ALL COSTS.

 ## Important Commands